-Art is interface.
-It allows two seemingly incongruent realities to interact.
+Art is an interface.
+It allows two seemingly incongruent realities or entities to interact.

-Whether or not we perceive it, art is acting as an interface all the time, connecting different worldviews, different time periods, the conscious and the subconscious, the abstract and the concrete, the metaphysical and the physical…
+Whether or not we perceive it, art is acting as an interface all the time, connecting different substances, time periods, worldviews, the conscious and the subconscious, the abstract and the concrete, the metaphysical and the physical…

-When my sister died suddenly and tragically, art acted as the intermediary between my despair and hope.
+In 2017, when my sister died suddenly, art acted as the intermediary between my despair and hope.
 Since then it has bridged the ethereal and the mundane, the known and unknown, the broken and the whole.

 Some of this has been intentional, as in my choice to mix the analog with the digital, the portrait with the landscape, logos and image… but some of it has been more serendipitous or mystical.

 Looking back, I now see that art has been an interface for me for a long time.
-As a child, I was often lost in a world built by someone’s pen.
+As a child, I was often lost in a world built by someone else's pen.
 More often than not, I wanted to reside in these literary worlds more than the one I was actually born into.
-And, when I was present in that world, I was often drawing my way out of it.

 Now, I don’t long to escape (well, not as much), but to build.
 To understand.
 To express.